Contact Us Today (424) 372-3112

 • Handle family issues

-• Participate in other activities approved by court
+• Participate in other activities approved by the court

-A home confinement program is not always offered by a criminal court.
-In other words, it's considered a jail alternative and needs to be requested by your criminal defense attorney who is familiar with these types of programs and knows the type of program available for you case.
-You lawyer must also know effective arguments to convince the judge to allow it.
+A criminal court does not always offer a home confinement program.
+In other words, it's considered a jail alternative.
+It needs to be requested by your criminal defense attorney, who is familiar with these types of programs and knows the type of program available for your case.
+Your lawyer must also know effective arguments to convince the judge to allow it.

 Violating a California Electronic Monitoring Program

-The tools described above are utilized for enforcement of house arrest and will send signals to an electronic monitoring agency.
-If you decide to leave you home – or if you go past an approved distance – their equipment will automatically recognize a violation and record a signal interruption.
+The tools described above are utilized for enforcing house arrest and will send signals to an electronic monitoring agency.
+If you decide to leave your home—or if you go past an approved distance—their equipment will automatically recognize a violation and record a signal interruption.

-Next, the monitoring agency will send notification to your probation or parole officer.
-This means you could face an arrest for a violation of the terms of the program.
-The judge will probably revoke your home arrest program and sentence you to the remainder of your sentence of the underlying crime.
+Next, the monitoring agency will notify your probation or parole officer.
+This means you could face an arrest for violating the program's terms.
+The judge will probably revoke your home arrest program and sentence you to the remainder of your sentence for the underlying crime.

 Contact Our Defense Attorneys for Help